sanger/limber/README.md

 Note that after doing this you will still need to stage the fixes before committing.
 I'd love to be able to automate this, but haven't discovered a solution that maintains the ability to partially stage a file, and doesn't involve running the linters directly on files in the .git folder.

+## Miscellaneous

+### Sprint Templates for Barcode Label Printing

+In order to create new label templates or update the existing ones for different applications, use the deployment project.
+The templates must be defined in the sprint role, in the directory `sprint/files/label_templates` .
+The local directory `config/sprint/label_templates` is **not** supposed to be used for this purpose.